masastack/MASA.Blazor/src/Doc/Masa.Blazor.Doc/wwwroot/docs/features/internationalization.en-US.md

         "Search": "Search",
     }
     ```
-> `$DefaultLanguage` is the preset key, you can set the current language as the default language
+> `$DefaultCulture` is the preset key, you can set the current language as the default language

 - I18n usage example